sparsick/ansible-talk/README.md

 # ansible-talk

 You can find here the slides and the sample code of my talk "Ansible für Entwickler" that I presented on DevOpsCon in Munich at 6th December 2016.
+It also exists a [video recording](https://youtu.be/l0SGrj1y4mI) of this talk.

 ## Running the Code Samples